 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must conduct extensive clinical studies to demonstrate the safety and efficacy of the product candidates in humans.
 Clinical testing is expensive, complex, time consuming, and uncertain as to outcome.
 We cannot guarantee that any clinical studies will be conducted as planned or completed on schedule, if at all.
 We have also had difficulties in recruiting clinical site investigators and clinical staff for our studies, and may continue to experience such difficulties.
 Additionally, a failure of one or more clinical studies can occur at any stage of testing, and our future clinical studies may not be successful.
 Product candidates that have shown promising results in early-stage clinical studies may still suffer significant setbacks or fail in subsequent clinical studies.
 The safety or efficacy results generated to date in clinical studies do not ensure that later clinical studies will demonstrate similar results.
 Further, we have reported and expect to continue to report preliminary or interim data from our clinical trials.
+Preliminary or interim data from our clinical trials.
 Preliminary or interim data from our clinical trials are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and/or more patient data become available.
 Such data may show initial evidence of clinical benefit, but as patients continue to be assessed and more patient data become available, there is a risk that any therapeutic effects are no longer durable in patients and/or decrease over time or cease entirely.
 As a result, preliminary or interim data should be considered carefully and with caution until the final data are available.
 Results from investigator-sponsored studies or compassionate-use studies may not be confirmed in company-sponsored studies or may negatively impact the prospects for our programs.
-Additionally, given the nature of the rare diseases we are seeking to treat, we often devise newly-defined endpoints to be tested in our studies, which can lead to subjectivity in interpreting study results and could result in regulatory agencies not agreeing with the validity of our endpoints, or our interpretation of the clinical data, and therefore delaying or denying approval.
-Given the illness of the patients in our studies and the nature of their rare diseases, we may also be required or choose to conduct certain studies on an open-label basis.
+Additionally, given the nature of the rare diseases we are seekin nature of their rare diseases, we have also been required to or have chosen to conduct certain studies on an open-label basis.
 We have in the past, and may in the future elect to review interim clinical data at multiple time points during the studies, which could introduce bias into the study results and potentially result in denial of approval.